Germany has a remarkably low coronavirus death rate — thanks largely to mass testing, but also culture, luck, and an impressive healthcare system

 But to the north, Germany appears to be bucking the trend.

-49,603 Germans had tested positive for the coronavirus as of March 27, with 308 deaths, according to the German magazine Zeit.
-That means Germany has a death rate of 0.62%.
+53,340 Germans had tested positive for the coronavirus as of midday Berlin time on March 28, with 397 deaths, according to the German newspaper Die Zeit.
+That means Germany has a death rate of 0.74%.

-The German government officially puts the infection count at 42,288 with 253 deaths as of 8 a.m. local time on March 27.
-They are behind because each German state reports its own figures sporadically.
+(Die Zeit’s count pulls local data faster than the German central government, and is seen as a more accurate picture).

 It suggests that Germany is doing something right that the others aren’t.